Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 Prague: A Fairy Tale City That Delivers

-What makes it even better for families is the affordability.
+What makes it brilliant for families is the affordability.
 After the eye-watering prices of Scandinavian and Western European capitals, Prague feels like a revelation.
-Excellent restaurant meals for a family of four might cost 30-40 dollars, a pint of world-class Czech beer is two dollars, and even top attractions are modestly priced.
+A proper restaurant meal for a family of five might cost $40-50, a pint of world-class Czech beer is two dollars, and even top attractions are modestly priced.
 Your travel budget stretches dramatically further here, which means less stress and more room for spontaneous gelato stops and souvenir shopping.

-We visited with our kids ages 6 and 9, and Prague captivated them completely.
+We visited with the twins at 6 and Jack at 9, and Prague captivated them completely.
 The medieval architecture, the winding streets that feel like a maze, the castle looming above the city - it's the kind of place that fires up a child's imagination in the best possible way.

 Prague Castle: The World's Largest

-Prague Castle isn't just a castle - it's a massive complex spanning 18 acres, making it the largest ancient castle in the world according to the Guinness Book of World Records.
-It includes a cathedral, a palace, gardens, a basilica, and the charming Golden Lane, a row of tiny, colorful houses built into the castle walls where artisans and later Franz Kafka once lived.
-Kids can enter the miniature houses and see displays of medieval armor and life in the castle.
+Prague Castle isn't just a castle - it's a massive complex spanning 18 acres, making it the largest ancient castle in the world by Guinness reckoning.
+It includes a cathedral, a palace, gardens, a basilica, and the charming Golden Lane, a row of tiny, colourful houses built into the castle walls where artisans and later Franz Kafka once lived.
+Kids can enter the miniature houses and see displays of medieval armour and life in the castle.

 St. Vitus Cathedral, within the castle complex, is breathtaking - a soaring Gothic masterpiece with stunning stained glass windows, including a famous one by Art Nouveau master Alphonse Mucha.
-Even kids who are firmly in the "not another church" phase tend to be impressed by the sheer scale and the kaleidoscope of colored light.
-The Old Royal Palace has a massive vaulted hall (the Vladislav Hall) where medieval knights held jousting tournaments on horseback - a detail that fascinated our nine-year-old.
+Even kids who are firmly in the "not another church" phase tend to be impressed by the sheer scale and the kaleidoscope of coloured light.
+The Old Royal Palace has a massive vaulted hall (the Vladislav Hall) where medieval knights held jousting tournaments on horseback - a detail that fascinated Jack.

 Buy the Circuit B ticket, which covers the highlights without overwhelming young visitors.
 The Changing of the Guard happens every hour at the castle gates, with a more elaborate ceremony at noon.
 The castle gardens are free to enter and have beautiful views over the red rooftops of the city below.
 You'll want a European power adapter to keep phones charged for all the photos you'll be taking here.